liip/LiipImagineBundle/Resources/doc/basic-usage.rst

 Client side resolving
 ~~~~~~~~~~~~~~~~~~~~~

-For better performance, you can use the ``<picture>`` tag to resolve a supported
+For better performance, you can use the ``<picture>`` tag to resolve supported
-image formats on client-side in the browser.
+image formats on the client-side in the browser.
 This will complicate the HTML code
-and require registering two identical filters that generate images in different
+and require registering multiple filters that generate images in different formats.
-formats.

 .. code-block:: yaml